PokerHigh Facebook Icon Texas Holdem | Online Poker Game | PokerHigh

 Second Betting Round: The Flop

-Following the completion of the first preflop betting round, the first three community cards are dealt with, followed by a second betting round including only those players who have not yet folded.
+After the first preflop betting round, the first three community cards are dealt with, followed by a second betting round including only those players who have not yet folded.

 The action begins with the first active player to the left of the button in this betting round (and the following ones).